CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 #### Configure a Dual-connected Host

 Configure a host with the same /32 IP address on its loopback (lo) and uplinks (in this example, eth1 and eth2).
 This is done so both leaf switches advertise the same /32 regardless of the interface.
-Cumulus Linux relies on [ECMP](../Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP/) to load balance across the interfaces southbound, and an equal cost static route (see the configuration below) for load balancing northbound.
+Cumulus Linux relies on {{<link url="Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP" text="ECMP">}} to load balance across the interfaces southbound, and an equal cost static route (see the configuration below) for load balancing northbound.

 The loopback hosts the primary service IP address(es) and to which you can bind services.